 Indigo Lavender Farms

-One of the closest lavender farms to the Detroit area, Indigo Lavender Farms is a nearly 20-acre, woman-owned family farm with 14,000 lavender plants.
-The farm sells oil, honey, chamomile tea, and a variety of bath and beauty products all made with lavender.
+The woman-owned and veteran-owned farm sells oil, honey, chamomile tea, and a variety of bath and beauty products all made with lavender.

 Location: 631 North Van Dyke Road, Imlay City, MI 48444